Can you update and republish a self-published book?

 Very few first-time authors get everything right when they publish a book or ebook.

-But by learning how to republish a book, you can fix, change, or improve almost every facet and element of a book today.
+But by learning how to update or republish a book, you can fix, change, or improve almost every facet and element of a book today.

 Related reading: Can You Delete A Book After It Is Published?